-A 429 status code is returned when request counts exceed a throttle limit.
+A 429 status code is returned when your request counts exceed our limit.

 HTTP/1.1 429 Too Many Requests Content-Type: text/html Retry-After: 30